-The project cuts across 23 communities and two states (Delta and Bayelsa) in the Niger Delta.
+The project lies across 23 communities and two states (Delta and Bayelsa) in the Niger Delta.

-The project liaises with local communities on how they would like to benefit from social investment through so-called “freedom to operate” agreements guided by the global memoranda of understanding between SPDC and local communities.
+The project liaises with local communities on how they would like to benefit from social investment through freedom to operate agreements guided by the global memoranda of understanding between SPDC and local communities.

-SSAGS creates jobs for local people and generates business for local suppliers.
+SSAGS has provided employment opportunities for up to 1,000 local people also generates business for local suppliers.